Hazardous Waste & Disposal

 Cell phones now can be recycled curbside.
 Put it in a sealed bag and place on top of your blue recycling cart.

-You can now recycle batteries curbside.
-Put it in a sealed bag and place on top of your blue recycling cart.
+Batteries can also be recycled curbside.
+Place in a sealed bag and place on top of your blue recycling cart.
 For other ways to recycle batteries, click here!
 Rechargeable batteries can be returned to stores that sell rechargeable batteries.

 Central Contra Costa Sanitary District